ArduPilot/ardupilot_wiki/antennatracker/source/docs/loading-the-firmware.rst

    that appear and after a minute or so the firmware should be uploaded and you should be able to connect with the mission planner and see the Flight Data screen's HUD update.

+If non-ArduPilot firmware is loaded on the autopilot, see :ref:`these instructions <common-loading-firmware-onto-chibios-only-boards>` for instructions to download a version of antennatracker_with_bl.hex firmware and install.

 .. note::